Lieb-Robinson bounds with exponential-in-volume tails: Accuracy of classical simulations of quantum dynamics

 Here the complexity assumption on the initial state applies to e.g. product states, thermal Gibbs states at high temperature \cite{highT_locality14}, and gapped ground states that are connected to solvable states by a gapped path of Hamiltonians \cite{hastings2005}.
 The reason is that for those states, expectation values of local observables can be computed locally in an efficient way, so that the reduced density matrix $\rho_S$ can be obtained by state tomography with an extra $\exp[\mathrm{O}(|S|)]$ overhead.
 Note that our algorithm in the proof of Corollary \ref{cor:polynomial_simulate} actually applies to more general initial states, which reduces the problem of computing local observables after time evolution to the problem of obtaining local marginals of the initial state.

-\eqref{eq:simulation_complex} achieves a polynomial dependence of $1/\epsilon$ even for $d>1$, which improves upon a quasi-polynomial bound $\exp[\mathrm{O}\qty((v_{\rm LR}t+\log \frac{1}{\epsilon})^{d} )]$ from standard Lieb-Robinson bounds (see e.g. Proposition 4.4 in \cite{AnthonyChen:2023bbe}).
-On the other hand, although a polynomial-in-$1/\epsilon$ bound (Theorem 6 in \cite{cluster_Alhambra23}) has been obtained from cluster expansions in the restricted setting where $\rho$ is a product state, its complexity $\exp[\mathrm{O}\qty(\mathrm{e}^{\mathrm{\Theta}(t)}\qty (t+\log \frac{1}{\epsilon}) )]$ grows exponentially faster than \eqref{eq:simulation_complex} in terms of the $t$ dependence.
-The physical reason is that the cluster expansion techniques in \cite{cluster_Alhambra23} work for any bounded-degree graph.
+\eqref{eq:simulation_complex} achieves a polynomial dependence of $1/\epsilon$ even for $d>1$, which improves upon a quasi-polynomial bound $\exp[\mathrm{O}\qty((v_{\rm LR}t+\log \frac{1}{\epsilon})^{d} )]$ from standard Lieb-Robinson bounds (see e.g. Proposition 4.4 of Ref.~\cite{AnthonyChen:2023bbe}).
+On the other hand, although a polynomial-in-$1/\epsilon$ bound (Theorem 6 of Ref.~\cite{cluster_Alhambra23}) has been obtained from cluster expansions in the restricted setting where $\rho$ is a product state, its complexity $\exp[\mathrm{O}\qty(\mathrm{e}^{\mathrm{\Theta}(t)}\qty (t+\log \frac{1}{\epsilon}) )]$ grows exponentially faster than Eq.~\eqref{eq:simulation_complex} in terms of the $t$ dependence.
+The physical reason is that the cluster expansion techniques in Ref.~\cite{cluster_Alhambra23} work for any bounded-degree graph.
 Our bound takes full advantage of the additional locality properties of finite-dimensional quantum systems.
 Our simulation complexity \eqref{eq:simulation_complex} thus rules out a proposed super-polynomial quantum advantage in analog quantum simulators \cite{stability_error_simu24} while maintaining the correct scaling with $t$.